shahariaazam/PHP-Programmer-Community/_posts/2013-01-11-contribution-to-open-source.md

 ---
 anchor: Contribute to open source project
+slug: contribution-to-open-source
 ---
-## How to Contribute to Open Source Projects {contribute-to-open-source-project}
+## How to Contribute to Open Source Projects